-In the cooler, wetter months, heavy rain and flooding are more common.
-Read our tips on how you can protect your home from floods.
+In the autumn and winter months, heavy rain and flooding are more common.
+So, we've put together some tips to help you protect your home from flood damage...

-- Find out if your home is in a flood risk area
+- Is your home in a flood risk area?

 There are three region-focused flood maps you can check to see if you're in a high-risk area.
 They display flood information on a map, with colour-coding to show the levels of severity.
 You can even sign up to receive flood warnings by phone, text or email.